pablojimeno/code-rails/chapter_9_rails_resource_generator,_omniauth/red_comments.md

 ### RED: Comments

 Write some tests for these stories...
-  - As a site visitor I want to write a comment from a blog post page so that I can troll the author.
+  - As a site visitor I want to write a comment from a blog article page so that I can troll the author.

   - As an author or editor I want to approve comments so that my blog does not have spam comments.